-Blogging is a great way to stay in touch with your guests and cultivate potential renters who chance upon your website.
+Blogging is a great way to stay in touch with your guests and cultivate potential renters who chance upon your vacation rental website.

 Not sure what you want to blog about?
-These six subjects should reel in readers.
+These 6 subjects should reel in readers.

 As a knowledgable local, you know about the terrific fish restaurant that replaced the run-down diner, the wonderfully chewy brownies invented by the local bakery and the new hiking trail that's scenic and challenging.
 Introduce readers to new businesses and attractions, interview the proprietors, and take pictures.
 You'll give new and return guests a heads up about what to look for when they hit town.
 You may even entice someone who's on the fence to rent a house.

-Pair a photo with an informative caption and you've got an instant blog post, an eloquent reminder of what your area offers and your vacation rental business.
+Pair a photo with an informative caption and you've got an instant blog post, an eloquent reminder of what your area — and your vacation rental business — offer.
 If you're not sure about your picture-taking and photoshopping skills, take a course.
 Photos with a polished touch make your business look professional.

 4. Celebrate the seasons

 The seasons are a non-stop way of showing off your area's beauty, versatility and charm.
 They're also the perfect excuse for touching base with readers.
 A seasonal recipe for pumpkin bread from the town bakery or the local bartender's new holiday drinks menu complete with advice on making mulled wine is a recipe for a useful and memorable blog post.
 Or herald the seasons with a single photo or photo essay (see 3).
 A romantic look at your sleepy beach town in the dead of winter, brightly colored autumn leaves cascading over the town's farmers market, children building sand castles on a hot summer's day — click away.

 5. Offer offbeat tips for dining and sightseeing